About Me (Barbara Weibel)

 • It is a highly moral and ethical society – everywhere there are signs that the population wants to do what is correct and right.
 There is no litter or graffiti in Singapore.
 There are no homeless.
 No houses of ill repute to which the government turns a blind eye.
 Even the schoolchildren, when interviewed on TV, are explaining how it is wrong to “bully” on the Internet.

-With only one more day in Singapore I tried to cram as much into today as possible, beginning with a visit to the famous Sultan Mosque on Arab Street where, much to my surprise, I was permitted to go inside.
-Most mosques are off-limit to non-Muslims, but this one allows visitors to view the main worship hall from the entryway and corridor surrounding it.
+With only one more day for my tour of Singapore, I tried to cram as much into today as possible.
+And while I saw a lot, I also missed a lot.
+I wish I’d found this great four-day itinerary for Singapore prior to my visit.
+On my last day I began with a visit to the famous Sultan Mosque on Arab Street where, much to my surprise, I was permitted to go inside.
+Many mosques are off-limit to non-Muslims, but this one allows visitors to view the main worship hall from the entryway and corridor surrounding it.

 Outside the mosque, rows of shops run by Muslim merchants line Arab Street’s pedestrian mall and dozens of tiny houses butt up against one another in the narrow streets and alleyways surrounding the mosque.